The Decameron (film): Plot

 In the second episode (based on Third day, First tale), a young man, Masetto da Lamporecchio, is encouraged by a gardener to seek work at a local convent filled with many beautiful women.
-The young man gets the idea to pretended to be deaf and dumb to get inside as the abbess doesn't want handsome young men in the convent but will take exception for a deaf mute who she sees as non-threatening.
+The young man gets the idea to pretended to be deaf and dumb to get inside as the abbess doesn't want handsome young men in the convent but will make an exception for a deaf mute who she sees as non-threatening.
 He gets the job and while tending the garden two nuns decide to use him for sex because he can not rat on them.
 The other sisters watch this and get the idea to join in.
 The sisters prove insatiable, and the young man finally breaks his silence to protest to the abbess that he cannot keep up with their demands.
 The abbess declares his sudden ability to speak a miracle from God, but this is merely an excuse to keep the young man at the convent.